Degen Express (DEGEX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Degen Express Historical Price

-According to the latest data gathered on Degen Express live price page, the current price of Degen Express is 0USD.
+According to the latest data gathered on Degen Express live price page, the current price of Degen Express is 0.000034USD.
 The circulating supply of Degen Express(DEGEX) is

 In the past 24 hours, Degen Express has shown a price movement of